Jeyanthi-M/1-bit-Magnitude-Comparator/README.md

 # 1-bit-Magnitude-Comparator
-This repository presents the Design and Implementation of 1-bit Magnitude Comparator using Synopsis custom Design Compiler on 28nm CMOS Technology .
+This repository presents the Design and Implementation of 1-bit Magnitude Comparator using Synopsis Custom Design Compiler on 28nm CMOS Technology .

-# Implementation of CMOS based 1-bit Magnitude Comparator using 28nm Technology
+# Implementation of CMOS based 1-bit Magnitude Comparator

 ## Table of Contents
 1. [Abstract](#abstract)